View Document Text

 Organizations, Corporations or Business Entities, and Pension Plans

-ODIJ offers ongoing discretionary investment advisory services based on the individual goals,
+ODIJ offers ongoing discretionary investment advisory services based on the financial goals and

-objectives, time horizon, and risk tolerance of each client.
-ODIJ obtains a completed Investment
+circumstances of each client.
+ODIJ obtains a completed Investment Suitability Questionnaire

-Suitability Questionnaire from each client which outlines the client’s current situation (income,
+from each client that outlines the client’s current situation (income, risk tolerance, and

-risk tolerance, and investment knowledge).
-ODIJ also gathers information regarding the client’s
+investment knowledge).
+ODIJ also gathers information regarding the client’s current

-current employment status, as it is important for assessing investment suitability.
-ODIJ then
+employment status, as it is important for assessing investment suitability.
+ODIJ then constructs a

-constructs a plan to aid in the selection of a portfolio that matches each client's specific situation
+plan to aid in the selection of a portfolio that matches each client's specific situation and goals.

-and goals.
-The initial plan ODIJ constructs for a client may change over time at ODIJ’s
+The initial plan ODIJ constructs for a client may change over time at ODIJ’s discretion.
+In

-discretion.
-In general, though not always, significant changes to a portfolio will be discussed
+general, though not always, significant changes to a portfolio will be discussed with the client

 Portfolio management services include, but are not limited to, the following: